zeroincombenze/l10n-italy/l10n_it_einvoice_in/README.rst

 Usage | Utilizzo
 ----------------

-* ☰ Accounting > Purchases > Electronic Bill
+* ☰ Accounting > Purchases > Electronic Bill > [Create]
-* Upload XML file
+* Upload XML file and click on [Save]

+If you use the module *l10n_it_einvoice_send2sdi* you will see records from SdI.

 * View bill content clicking on [Show preview]
-* Run 'Import e-bill' wizard to create a draft bill or run 'Link to existing bill' to link the XML file to an already (automatically) created bill
+* Click in [Action] and run 'Import e-bill' wizard to create a draft bill or run 'Link to existing bill' to link the XML file to an already (automatically) created bill

 In the incoming electronic bill files list you will see, by default, files to be registered.
 These are files not yet linked to one or more bills.